A Detailed Look at Astor & Orion's Sustainability Practice

 To address the issues around environmental protection, worker safety, and work dignity there needs to be a coherent system in place as well as process for continuous monitoring and improvement of relevant metrics.

-Furthermore, there is no single inspection standard that will address the full spectrum of issues Astor + Orion deems important.
-So we chose a manufacturing partner that has put over 15 years of effort towards achieving 3rd party certification in multiple areas and who has a vertically integrated production process that goes from the from the wax, casting, cutting, polishing, finishing and packaging stages.
+Furthermore, there is no single inspection standard that will address the full spectrum of issues I know are important.
+So I chose a manufacturing partner that has put over 15 years of effort towards achieving 3rd party certification in multiple areas and who has a vertically integrated production process that goes from the from the wax, casting, cutting, polishing, finishing and packaging stages.
 They also have further sub loops designs to reclaim and reuse production materials.

 We work closely with them to makes sure our designs are appropriate for the machinery and that our production lead times are acceptable so there is no pressure for subcontracting with uncertified factories.